UAL Graduate Showcase Platform Policy

 If viewership of work should be restricted to over 18s only then a clear advisory will be presented at the access point to that curated experience, or student or course portfolio.

 ‘The work you are about to view contains content which some viewers may find challenging or offensive, and is not recommended for those under 18 years of age.’

 The UAL Graduate Showcase will create a digital version of this information, so that all content that has been ticked as ‘sensitive’ will have a warning on the screen for visitors.
 We understand that some creative work uses sensitive content to explore a theme or human experience, so we will be more detailed so that platform users understand this, for example an on-screen message may say:

 Further information on this act can be found here:

 If UAL receives a complaint about a piece of work it may be necessary to remove it from a specific curation, or altogether from the Showcase.
 If this should happen the student will be kept informed as to the rationale and the nature of the complaint, and why the work has to be removed.

 To avoid this eventuality, students submitting work to the platform should first speak to their course leader, where they anticipate that the work could cause complaint from the public.

-Conflict with Terms & Conditions, Acceptable Use
+Conflict with Terms and Conditions, Acceptable Use

-If at any point a conflict is identified between this policy and the user Terms & Conditions or Acceptable Use policy for Showcase, then those documents will have precedent.
+If at any point a conflict is identified between this policy and the user Terms and Conditions or Acceptable Use policy for Showcase, then those documents will have precedent.
 This policy is provided for optional advice and guidance for students and staff.